code-with-puja/code-with-puja/README.md

 ## 🌟 About Me

 I am a passionate **Master of Computer Applications (MCA)** student with a strong interest in **software development and problem-solving**.
-Coming from a middle-class family with a farming background, I am highly motivated to build a successful career in the tech industry through continuous learning and hard work.
+I am highly motivated to build a successful career in the tech industry through continuous learning and hard work.

 ---